English Curriculum

 Intent of English

-Using a range of literature and non-fiction writing as a vehicle, students will develop a reflective appreciation of their world, its history, trace its social movements and map its cultural landscapes while developing their skills of comprehension, analysis, and evaluation.
+By studying a range of literature and non-fiction writing, students will develop a reflective appreciation of their world and its history, map its social movements and cultural landscapes, whilst developing their skills of comprehension, analysis, and evaluation.

-The vision of TCC’s English curriculum is to turn our students into literary explorers, confident in their own English literary heritage, but also traversing cultures, voices, and experiences beyond their own rural Suffolk setting.
+The vision of our English curriculum is to turn our students into literary explorers, not only confident in their own English literary heritage, but also eager to learn about other cultures, voices and experiences beyond their own rural Suffolk setting.

 Reading at KS3 leading to Literature and Language at KS4 and 5

-Students will commence their reading journey in Key Stage 3 by exploring a rich and diverse range of literature which allows students to trace the world’s social movements and map its cultural landscapes while concurrently developing their skills of comprehension, analysis and evaluation which form the foundation of GCSE and A Level English Literature.
+Students will commence their reading journey in Key Stage 3 by exploring a rich and diverse range of literature which allows students to increase their cultural capital, while concurrently developing their skills of comprehension, analysis and evaluation.
+These skills help to form a solid foundation for both GCSE and A Level English Literature learning.

-Across all key stages our students study a wide range of 19th, 20th and 21st century texts.
-In Key Stage 3 our students are immersed in a variety of literary heritage plays and poetry from writers like Shakespeare, Shelley, Wordsworth, and Owen to broader explorations of genre traditions in the Gothic.
-Students also explore modern and culturally diverse classics by writers like Morpurgo, Swindells, Gratz, Lee and Steinbeck in order to gain the cultural capital necessary to succeed as they move through the College.
+Across all key stages, our students study a wide range of 19th, 20th and 21st century texts.
+In Key Stage 3, our students are immersed in a variety of literary heritage plays and poetry from writers like Shakespeare, Wordsworth and Owen to broader explorations of genre traditions in the Gothic.
+Students also explore modern and culturally diverse classics by writers like Gratz, Gaiman and Steinbeck, in order to gain the cultural capital necessary to succeed as they move through the college.

-At Key Stage 4, students will learn to appreciate their Literature texts as works of art rather than simply exam texts and in so doing continue to deepen their appreciation of their literary heritage.
-Students will study writers like Dickens and Stevenson from the 19th Century, a Shakespeare play, and either Power and Conflict poetry or Love and Relationships poetry.
+At Key Stage 4, students will study writers like Dickens from the 19th Century, a Shakespeare play, and Power and Conflict poetry.
 Key Stage 5 Literature exposes students to thought provoking and challenging texts that will allow them to question social preconceptions.
-At these higher levels of study, students are taught to consider the intent behind works of literature and messages authors are able to instil in their writing.
-The Gothic genre thread that runs through Key Stage 3 and Key Stage 4 is developed at Key Stage 5 through the study of writers like Stoker, Walpole, and Carter, while the threads of Identity and Relationships culminate in the study of Rossetti’s poetry and Ibsen’s A Doll’s House.
+At these higher levels of study, students are taught to consider the intent behind works of literature and the messages that authors are able to instil in their writing.
+For example, the Gothic genre thread that runs through Key Stage 3 and Key Stage 4 is developed at Key Stage 5 through the study of writers like Stoker, Walpole, and Carter, while the threads of Identity and Relationships culminate in the study of Rossetti’s poetry and Ibsen’s A Doll’s House.

 Writing at KS3 and 4, leading to English Literature and English Language at KS5

 Students will learn to see themselves as imaginative and articulate writers.
 Throughout Key Stage 3 and GCSE study, students will acquire the breadth of vocabulary and command of language necessary to describe their world in its richest sense.
-Since it is the ability to articulate one’s experience that allows one to truly live the experience, students will learn to write in different forms and from different perspectives across their seven year journey.
+Since it is important to articulate our experiences in life, students will learn to write in different forms and from different perspectives across their seven year journey.

-In Key Stage 3, students will learn to develop their own authorial voice by writing short stories, descriptive passages, polemic pieces, and transactional media.
-Students will also learn writing craft by editing, redrafting, and writing commentaries in order to develop the determination and reflective skills it takes to hone a piece of writing.
-Students will also engage in fortnightly activities dedicated to vocabulary accumulation to continually build students’ ‘word hoard’.
+In Key Stage 3, students will learn to develop their own authorial voice by writing short stories, descriptive passages and polemic pieces.
+Students will also learn writing craft by editing, redrafting and writing commentaries in order to develop the determination and reflective skills it takes to refine a piece of writing.
+Students will also engage in weekly home learning tasks dedicated to vocabulary accumulation to continually build upon and stretch their lexicon.

-At Key Stage 4 students will develop their own unique authorial voice further by looking at more sophisticated style models from the modern media and will explore how extended metaphors, conceits, and plot twists can enhance the structure of their writing as well as its language.
-This culminates in an optional piece of original writing at either English Language A Level or English Literature A Level where students will emulate forms and writers they have studied, along with an accompanying commentary detailing their linguistic choices.
+At Key Stage 4, students will develop their own unique authorial voice further by looking at more sophisticated style models from the modern media and will explore how extended metaphors, figurative language and plot twists can enhance the structure of their writing, as well as its language.
+This culminates in Key Stage 5 as an optional piece of original writing at either English Language A Level or English Literature A Level, where students will emulate forms and writers they have studied, along with an accompanying commentary detailing their linguistic choices.

 Threads of powerful knowledge in English